Written by Greg Ellifritz

 ‘And he’s just doing this for another five, ten minutes.
 He’s just shooting all over the place.”

 Playing dead should only be a tactic you employ when you have exhausted all others.
 Save playing dead for a time when ALL other options have failed.
-If you are caught up in a shooting, armed resistance is your best strategy.
+If you are caught up in an active killer attack, armed resistance is your best strategy.
 If you are unarmed, try to escape.
-If that doesn’t work, try to “lock down” and barricade yourself until police arrive.
+If that doesn’t work, try to “lock down” and barricade yourself until police arrive to help.

 All of theses strategies have a higher success rate than playing dead.
 The only time you should consider playing dead is when the above listed strategies are impractical or have failed.
-Even then, playing dead doesn’t have a very good track record.
+Even then, playing dead doesn’t have a great track record of success.

 Save the theatrics for the opossums.